 GHSP and our automotive customers require that Electronic Data Interchange (EDI), or an alternate web based solution, is utilized throughout the Supply Chain.
-This includes the ability for suppliers to integrate releases and send ASN's without manual intervention.
-All of our initiatives, policies, and transaction sets comply with the guidelines for Materials Management

-Operations Guideline / Logistics Evaluation (MMOG/LE) as set forth by the Automotive Industry Action Group (AIAG).
+All of our initiatives, GHSP Supplier Standards Manual Rev. 10/14/2016 policies, and transaction sets comply with the guidelines for Materials Management Operations Guideline / Logistics Evaluation (MMOG/LE) as set forth by the Automotive Industry Action Group (AIAG).
 Our suppliers must have the capability to interface with us through the use of the QAD Supply Chain Portal (SCP), formerly Supplier Visualization (SV).
 Any updates, new releases, system changes, etc. will be communicated to our suppliers through the Supply Chain Material Systems and/or Purchasing teams.